MC 2

 · LEGISLATIVE / ISSUE CORRESPONDENCE (1959-1982) includes correspondence regarding specific pending or proposed legislation (e.g., Civil Rights Act of 1964) or general public policy matters (e.g., Vietnam War).

-· GENERAL, ADMINISTRATIVE, AND PUBLIC RELATIONS CORRESPONDENCE (1959-1964; 1972-1977) includes the wide range of topics that did not fit into departmental or legislative correspondence, from routine requests or congratulatory notes to substantive correspondence on political affairs and New Jersey state issues.
+· GENERAL, ADMINISTRATIVE, & PUBLIC RELATIONS CORRESPONDENCE (1959-1981) includes the wide range of topics that did not fit into departmental or legislative correspondence, from routine requests or congratulatory notes to substantive correspondence on political affairs and New Jersey state issues.

 · CENTRAL CORRESPONDENCE reflects the principal correspondence filing system in place from 1965 to early 1972 and includes departmental, legislative, and general correspondence.